Cultivating the Sattvic Mind

 Ayurvedic Recommendations for Purity of Life

-While a balanced personality blends all three gunas in equal measure, the most positive personality is that which is high on Sattva.
+While a balanced personality blends all three gunas in equal measure, the most positive personality is that which is high in Sattva.
 Is it possible to cultivate more Sattva in our lives?
 Certainly, says ayurveda.
 If so, how?
 Ayurveda suggests a two-pronged approach.
-Pay attention, say vaidyas, to the following:
+Pay attention, say vaidyas (ayurvedic experts), to the following:

 Aahara: diet.
 Vihara: activity or lifestyle.